-Heath Knakmuhs is senior director of policy at the U.S. Chamber of Commerce’s Global Energy Institute (Energy Institute).
+Heath Knakmuhs is Vice President and Policy Counsel at the U.S. Chamber of Commerce’s Global Energy Institute (Energy Institute).
 Knakmuhs studies, develops, and communicates strategic energy policies and initiatives with a focus on the electric power sector.
 He also examines the impact of regulatory action, market-based factors, and emerging threats on the American electric grid.
 In addition, Knakmuhs leveraged his policy expertise to help develop content and policy recommendations for the Energy Institute’s platform, Energy Works for US.

 He serves as the Energy Institute’s lead on electric generation, transmission, distribution, and power market issues before Congress, regulatory agencies, and other stakeholder groups.
 Knakmuhs speaks regularly at energy forums, covering topics ranging from electric generation diversity, transmission and distribution infrastructure development, and emerging grid technologies, along with cyber and physical threats to the electric grid.
 He writes on energy issues, producing blog posts for the Energy Institute, as well as policy and impact content for other Chamber materials.
 He has been published in Real Clear Energy and served as a featured guest on numerous radio shows across the country.